 California remains the fertile crescent of the US technology industry, employing more tech workers and paying higher wages than any other state.

 Sun Microsystems rode a slight increase in product sales to a profitable third quarter.
+The server maker posted Q3 revenue of $3.28bn – a 3 per cent rise over the $3.18bn brought in during the same period last year.

 With AMD's horrible first quarter now out in the open, analysts have started to deliver fresh data that documents just how much market share the chipmaker ceded to Intel in recent months.
+Intel's share of the x86 processor market rose to 81 per cent during the first quarter, according to data from Mercury Research.
+That total is up from 74 per cent of the market in the previous quarter and 74 per cent again during the first quarter of 2006.

 Michael Hoffmann, the head of the European operations of HP's printer division, has told German daily Süddeutsche Zeitung that his company is going to sell low-cost ink alongside better quality cartridges.